aws-amplify/amplify-js/docs/media/api_guide.md

 ### Using GraphQL Client

-AWS Amplify API category provides a GraphQL client for working with queries, mutations and subscriptions.
+AWS Amplify API category provides a GraphQL client for working with queries, mutations, and subscriptions.

 #### Query Declarations

 You can declare GraphQL queries with standard GraphQL query syntax.
-To learn more about GraphQL queries please visit [GraphQL Developer Documentation](http://graphql.org/learn/queries/).
+To learn more about GraphQL queries, please visit [GraphQL Developer Documentation](http://graphql.org/learn/queries/).

 ```js
 const ListEvents = `query ListEvents {